20+ Stunning Vegetarian Appetizer Recipes for a Perfect Party

 • Incorporate different serving vessels (boards, platters, bowls)

-• Add fresh herbs or edible flowers as garnish
+• Add fresh herbs or edible flowers as a garnish

 • Label items, especially for guests with allergies